Context

 For Designs in Pre-Production:

-If a design is in the final stages of sign-off before going to production and the schedule does not permit migrating the design to Radiant 2025.2 for sign-off, it is recommended that the final Place and Route design database be imported into Radiant 2025.2 and Timing Analysis performed on the design.
-If the design passes timing, then the bitstream from the
+If a design is in the final stages of sign-off before going to production and the schedule does not permit migrating the design to Radiant 2025.2 for sign-off, it is recommended that the final Place and Route design database (UDB) be imported into Radiant 2025.2 using the timing TCL command to perform timing analysis on the design.

 For Designs in Production:

-If a design is in production and is experiencing functional issues in the deployed system, it is recommended that the final Place and Route design database be imported into Radiant 2025.2 and Timing Analysis performed on the design.
-If the design passes timing, then no further timing analysis action is required.
-If the design fails timing, it is recommended to migrate and close timing on the design in Radiant 2025.2 or a later release
+If a design is in production and is experiencing functional issues in the deployed system, it is recommended that the final Place and Route design database (UDB) be imported into Radiant 2025.2 using the timing TCL command to perform timing analysis on the design.

 Summary Table